 9 Firefighter II

-The Chief, Assistant Chief, and the Inspector work 40-hour weeks.
+The Chief, Battalion Chief, and the Fire Marshal work 40-hour weeks.
 The remainder of the staff is split evenly into three shifts that work every 3rd day.
 Tours of duty are 24 ¼ hours with the overlapping ¼ hour being used for the exchange of information.
-Minimum staffing is six men per day which allows for annual leave, sick leave, and time away for training to take place.
+Minimum staffing is six men per day which allows for annual leave, sick leave, and time away for training.

-Our department is responsible for the delivery of fire services for the City of West Columbia and for an area of Lexington County that extends from the city limits to I-26.
-In total, this area is approximately six square miles and about 15,000 people.
+Our department is responsible for the delivery of fire services for the City of West Columbia and for contracted areas of Lexington County.
+In total, this area is approximately six square miles and about 18,000 people.

 The services that fire departments offer now have changed considerably since the volunteer days of long ago.
-In the early days, all that the firefighters were expected to do was fight fires as they occurred.
+In the early days, firefighters were only expected to fight fires as they occurred.
 West Columbia did this and also operated a rescue squad.
 The rescue squad responded to calls such as breathing difficulties and heart attacks.
 They also responded to calls for body recovery after someone had drowned.
-Now, firefighters have to be better-rounded in their abilities.
-EMS calls represent approximately 45 –50 percent of the incidents to which we respond.
-We offer 1st responder service to everyone in our coverage area as well as Swift Water Rescue.
+Now, firefighters have to be more well-rounded in their abilities.
+EMS calls represent approximately 50-60 percent of the incidents to which we respond.
+We offer first responder service to everyone in our coverage area as well as Swift Water Rescue.
 The first responder service serves to assist the ambulance service when needed and offers our citizens quick response in case of a medical need.
 To meet this need, all suppression personnel are required to complete a first responder course and several have completed EMT training.
 Also, each fire fighter must complete a mandatory 240 hours of training each year.

-The equipment that we use to deliver these services has also changed and increased as technology improved and we added equipment.
+The equipment that we use to deliver these services has also changed and increased as technology improved and equipment has been added.
 The truck that most of the older residents remember as the first was a 1925 Reo.
-Equipment on that truck was minimal at best, consisting mostly of hose, a pump, ladders, coats and helmets for the men to wear.
+Equipment on that truck was minimal at best, consisting mostly of a hose, a pump, ladders, coats and helmets for the men to wear.
 It even had an open cab that exposed the driver and passenger to whatever the weather happened to be.
 While the trucks purchased during the 1950s had enclosed cabs, they did not have heaters.
 Even in the 1960s, the trucks required the firefighters to ride on the rear step, which was dangerous.
 Trucks today have ladders, breathing apparatuses, a variety of hose sizes, automatic transmissions and enclosed cabs.
-The enclosed cabs protect all occupants from weather conditions and the heat and air conditioning provided helps the firefighters recover more quickly from fires, and get prepared for the next ones.
-We currently have four engines, one ladder, one support unit, one brush truck, one pickup, and three administrative vehicles.
-The ladder truck that we have is a 2007 Pierce 100’ Platform.
-We also have on order, a 2009 Pierce Contender to be delivered in March 2010.
+The enclosed cabs protect all occupants from weather conditions and the heat and air conditioning provided helps the firefighters recover more quickly from fires and get prepared for the next ones.
+We currently have three engines, one ladder, one support unit, one brush truck, one pickup, and three administrative vehicles.
+Our newest ladder truck is a 2010 Pierce Contender.

 A lot of our efforts in recent years have been geared to educating the public to prevent fires.
 We are doing this through a variety of ways.
 Speaking to civic groups, church groups, and children’s activities have been successful in reducing the number of serious fires in our area.
-We have a variety of classes that are provided to the public such as: puppet shows, that have been well received and present the fire safety messages in a manner that folks of all ages enjoy.
-We also have a smoke detector program in which we place smoke detectors at no charge, in the homes of people that otherwise would not be able to obtain them, and fire extinguisher classes.
+We have a variety of classes that are provided to the public such as: puppet shows, that have been well received and present the fire safety messages in a manner that people of all ages enjoy, a smoke detector program, in which we place smoke detectors, at no charge, in the homes of people that otherwise would not be able to obtain them, and fire extinguisher classes.
 The smoke detector program is funded through the sale of the blue address signs that are visible throughout the city.